onino-js/NEAT/documentation/neat-implementation.md

 8. Reproduce process for each gene of the genome.
 ```

+This innovation number is also a central piece to perform speciation over the population as will see in next section.

 ### Speciation

+A species is a collection of Genomes that are compatible.
+Two Genomes can produce a child through crossover only if they are compatible.
+Two Genomes compete over each other in the evolution process only if they are compatible.
+In other terms, if they are of the same species.
+So what exactly being compatible means ?

 > The idea is to divide the population into species such
 > The number of excess and disjoint genes between a pair of genomes is a natural